EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ## Tekton and Argo Workflows commonalities

-Both systems have a lot in common, so let's discuss the design constraints that they share before considering them in isolation.
+Both systems have a lot in common, so let's discuss the design choices that they share before considering them in isolation.
 They really are very similar, and you'll be able to achieve similar outcomes with either.

 ### Kubernetes-only

 Tekton and Argo Workflows are both Kubernetes-native, which means they get to leverage a great container scheduler by default, and are built using modern paradigms.

+Container creation on Tekton and Argo Workflows _just works_, which is exactly what you'd want and expect.
+Given that their data are stored in the Kubernetes API server, there's no additional database to worry about, and all the tooling that Kubernauts are familiar with will be usable here.

+There is a question of build history and Kubernetes' underlying etcd storage: sooner or later you'll need to archive build logs off to external storage, because etcd wasn't designed to store large volumes of text.

-There's one obvious problem with being Kubernetes-based though - what happens if you don't have a Kubernetes cluster?
+There's one other problem with being Kubernetes-based - what happens if you don't have a Kubernetes cluster?
 What if you're writing a pipeline to _create_ a Kubes cluster?
 I've genuinely been in a conversation with platform engineers who have never known a world before Kubernetes, who are mystified how to do CI without a Kubernetes cluster.

 ### Webhooks, public internet access